ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 a_t = \mu(s_t)\ \text{or}\ a_t \sim \pi_\theta(\cdot | s_t),
 $$

-with $\theta$ referring to the policy's parameters or weights. $\mu$ is used to refer to a deterministic policy, while $\pi$ refers to a stochastic policy.
+with $\theta$ referring to the policy's parameters or weights, assuming it is a neural network. $\mu$ is used to refer to a deterministic policy, while $\pi$ refers to a stochastic policy.

 Every Deep RL algorithm seeks to approximate the optimal policy $\mu^*(s)$ or
 $\pi^*(s)$.
 The optimal policy is the policy that maximizes the expected